Biaugmented triangular prism: Application

+Illustration of bicapped trigonal prismatic molecular geometry, the biaugmented triangular prism plays the role of a chemical compound structure.
+The blue vertices are the atoms.

-The biaugmented triangular prism can be found in stereochemistry, as a structural shape of a chemical compound known as bicapped trigonal prismatic molecular geometry.
-It is one of the three common shapes for transition metal complexes with eight vertices other than the chemical structure other than square antiprism and the snub disphenoid.
-An example of such structure is plutonium(III) bromide PuBr_{3} adopted by bromides and iodides of the lanthanides and actinides.
+The biaugmented triangular prism can be found in stereochemistry.
+In this subfield of chemistry which studies molecule structures, the biaugmented triangular prism is a structural shape of the chemical compound known as the bicapped trigonal prismatic molecular geometry.
+The structure contains eight vertices representing the atoms, commonly found in transition metal other than the chemical structure of square antiprism and the snub disphenoid.
+Examples of the structure are plutonium tribromide PuBr_{3} adopted by bromides and iodides of the lanthanides and actinides, and the anionic octaflouride of octafluorozirconate(IV) ZrF_{8}^{4−}.